 A. Yes.
 Once my best friend in college, P.J., learned my middle name, she decided to only call me that and insisted others do the same.
 Not many people in college even knew my actual first name.

 Q. What’s with all the Maine references?

 A. It’s home.
 I spent the first few years of my life in Camden, Maine, and every summer on a small island right off the coast from there at my grandparents’ house.
 I was three weeks old when I first visited the island and I’ve always had a strong connection to it… It’s a special place.
-The air is clean, the water’s cool, the stars are bright and friends who I call family are there… It’s in a league all its own.
+The air is clean, the water’s cool, the stars are bright, and all my most celebrated family moments have taken place there… It’s in a league all its own.

 Q. Why New York?

 A. New York has great energy.
 It’s tough, exciting, challenging, frustrating, seductive, chaotic, and passionate.
 It’s not easy, which is why it has all the appeal for me.
 There’s always someone working harder, making more money, and doing whatever it is that you’re doing 10x better than you.
 Frustrating?
 Maybe.
 A rat race?
 Not quite.
 That kind of energy is what makes New York the city that it is.
 It makes the city buzz even before you’ve had your morning coffee.